isa-nurbek/leet-code-challenges/Arrays/03-Hard/09-Apartment Hunting/README.md

 In order to optimize your life, you want to pick an apartment block such that you minimize the farthest distance you'd have to walk from your apartment to reach any of your required buildings.

-Write a function that takes in a list of contiguous blocks on a specific street and a list of your required buildings and that returns the location (the index) of the block that's most optimal for you.
+Write a function that takes in a list of contiguous blocks on a specific street and a list of your required buildings and that returns the location `(the index)` of the block that's most optimal for you.

-If there are multiple most optimal blocks, your function can return the index of any one of them.
+If there are multiple most optimal blocks, your function can return the `index of any one of them`.

 ## Sample Input